VOA Announces Commitment to Moral Injury Research and Care with Times Square Event

 Volunteers of America (VOA), Inc. announced its commitment to moral injury research and care on September 10, 2019 by unveiling a new campaign titled "The War Inside" in Times Square, coinciding with World Suicide Prevention Day.

 Volunteers of America has characterized moral injury as “a war inside.”
 The U.S. Department of Veterans Affairs defines moral injury as “a psychological harm resulting from either (1) acting, failing to prevent, or witnessing actions that violate an individual’s deepest values and principles, or from (2) betrayal by a trusted authority figure in a high-stakes situation.”
-While moral injury first emerged in research on military veterans, anyone who works in high-stakes situations or who has endured trauma can experience it.
+While moral injury first emerged in research on military veterans, anyone who works in high-stakes situations or has endured trauma can experience it.

 The effects of moral injury are pervasive throughout society and contribute to homelessness, self-harm including suicide, rage, addiction, compulsive overwork and/or depression.
 Unlike some causes of distress, moral injury is not a mental illness.
 It is an existential crisis in identity and meaning because of devastating life circumstances and it can happen at any age.
 Fortunately, recovery is possible.
 Volunteers of America has stepped up to assist in the recovery for thousands suffering across the U.S.